EnriFort/MSc-Cybersecurity/Economics/notes.md

 ### Q: What are Total slack (SL) and Free slack (FS)?
 A:
 - The **Total Slack** is referred to a specific activity and tell us the amount of time an activity can be delayed and not delayed the project.
 It is simply the difference between LS and ES (**SL = LS - ES**) or between LF and EF (**SL = LF - EF**).
-- The **Free SLack** is the amount of time an activity can be delayed after the start of a longer parallel activity or activities.
+- The **Free SLack** is the amount of time an activity can be delayed after the start of a longer parallel activity or activities (can be calculated only ofr activities that are not in the critical path).
 Only activities that occur at the end of a chain of activities, where you have a merge activity, can have free slack.

 ### Q: If you have unspent budget, what can you do with it?
 A: Invest it or set it aside for another project.